 For each of the key performance measures the council sets targets it aims to achieve.
 These are set out in service plans and progress against target is reported to the Council's Cabinet and Scrutiny committees.
-The tables below detail the targets for 2015/16, 2016/17 and 2017/18 and the actual performance for 2015/16 target.
+Performance against targets will be published in the audited accounts later in the year.